voschezang/coding-handbook/management/management-principles.md

 ### Expectation management

+Tool

+1. What *do* you expect?
+2. This is what you *can* expect.
+This is what *we* will do.

+Overview

+- Discuss problems or opportunities (strengths).
+What stands out.
+- Discuss change.
+What stand out over time.
+- Check expectations.
+What do you expect?
+- Check desires.
+What would be a great result?

+Narrative

+- Communication per day, week, month and year.

+#### Dual approach

 Ensure expectations are aligned at the beginning.

 - Under-promise (and over-deliver) to stakeholders.
 Avoid uncertainty and build trust.